SkoolNotes/Taproot/2020PHYS201/KBhPHYS201NuclearPhysics.md

 When data is uncertain, best fit should minimize $\sum \frac{D_i-M_i}{\sigma_i}^2$.
 Think as "how many standard deviations away" is the uncertainty.
 This is also called "pearson's statistic"

-With this piece of information, at different discrete values of T,
+With this piece of information, at different discrete values of T, we could have a graph of T vs. S. At the minimum of that curve, that's the best fit!